robertduplock/scifibooks.club/content/en/reviews/pandora-s-star-book-review.md

 Minor quibbles: Some of the characters were a bit droll.
 Probably the most interesting ones were Paula Myo and Adam Elvin.
 Ozzie could have been a great character if he'd had a more exciting storyline.
 William Kime was okay, and Mellanie evolved into someone pretty interesting.
 But many of the characters — Nigel Sheldon, Alessandra Baron, Bradley Johansson, Hoshe Finn, Orion... well, they didn't exactly leap off the page.

 Speaking of characters, I had another minor quibble: virtually all the characters were rich and powerful.
 A more balanced cast would have been nice.
 So often, the book seemed to be a set of endless dinner parties populated by the rich and famous.

+Paula Myo emerged as probably the best character in the book, but one thing that bugged me a bit was how often she bungled her investigation of Adam Elvin.
+She is meant to be a supercop.
+Yet often, Adam Elvin simply spots her in the crowd and aborts a mission.
+I get that he's meant to be her one unsolved case and something that haunts her from her past.